syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Populating-Data.md

 ![Item template](images/Populating-Data/item-template.png)

-## Populate particular column of the items in DataTable through ItemsSource.
+## Populate a particular column of the items in DataTable using ItemsSource.

-[`ItemsSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_ItemsSource) property helps to populate the DataTable items by using the [`DisplayMemberPath`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_DisplayMemberPath) property.
+The [`ItemsSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_ItemsSource) property helps to populate the DataTable items by using the [`DisplayMemberPath`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfAutoComplete.XForms.SfAutoComplete.html#Syncfusion_SfAutoComplete_XForms_SfAutoComplete_DisplayMemberPath) property.
 The following code explains the steps to add the data table items.

-### Create , initialize and add items in DataTable
+### Create, initialize, and add items in DataTable

-Define a data table with Order details data in ViewModel.
+Define a DataTable with order details data in ViewModel.

 {% tabs %}